Tuition & Financial Aid

 - Our Generous Financial Aid Program

-The financial aid program is funded entirely by the Loyola High School Foundation, thanks to the generous support of alumni, parents, staff and friends and through special fundraising initiatives such as the Foundation Golf Tournament, the Hockey Raffle, the Mothers’ Guild Wine & Cheese and the school store.
+In each academic year, approximately $750,000 in financial aid is disbursed to students.
+The financial aid program is funded entirely by the Loyola High School Foundation, thanks to the generous support of alumni, families, staff and friends of Loyola.

 - How the Application Process Works

-Loyola has retained the services of Apple Financial Services to assess all the requests.
-Parents must complete the online application and submit the required documents.
-Apple provides an objective analysis of each application, with a recommendation of what the family should reasonably contribute towards the total fees.
+Applications are made to Apple Financial Services who assess all applications on Loyola’s behalf and provide a recommendation about what each family should be able to reasonably contribute towards the total fees based on the information provided.
 The Bursary Committee reviews the results and approves the final grants.
 Families are notified in writing of the committee’s decision.

-All new applicants will be asked to meet with the Bursary Committee to discuss their applications prior to approval of the final grants.
+It is possible that with the Bursary Committee will request a meeting with applicants to clarify information prior to approval of the final grants.

 The financial aid granted is of one-year duration.
 Families must reapply each year if their financial need persists.

-The School trusts that the information provided on the application is accurate and truthful.
-Any evidence to the contrary will put the student's standing at Loyola in jeopardy and risk a repeal, retroactively, of all the financial aid awarded.
+Loyola trusts that the information provided on the application is accurate and truthful.
+In the event that it is determined that false information was knowingly provided during the application process the student's standing at Loyola will be reviewed and the financial aid may be repealed retroactively.